microsoft/mimalloc/readme.md

 The environment variable `MIMALLOC_DISABLE_REDIRECT=1` can be used to disable dynamic overriding at run-time.
 Use `MIMALLOC_VERBOSE=1` to check if mimalloc was successfully redirected.

-(Note: in principle, it is possible to patch existing executables that are linked with the dynamic C runtime (`ucrtbase.dll`) by just putting the `mimalloc-override.dll` into the import table (and putting `mimalloc-redirect.dll` in the same folder)
-Such patching can be done for example with [CFF Explorer](https://ntcore.com/?page_id=388)).
+(Note: in principle, it is possible to even patch existing executables without any recompilation if they are linked with the dynamic C runtime (`ucrtbase.dll`) -- just put the `mimalloc-override.dll` into the import table (and put `mimalloc-redirect.dll` in the same folder) Such patching can be done for example with [CFF Explorer](https://ntcore.com/?page_id=388)).